-Despite fans pleading with Rockstar Games to announce Grand Theft Auto VI, the developers have tried to fill the void with the new GTA Trilogy: Definitive Edition that is set to release on November 11, 2021.
+Despite fans pleading with Rockstar Games to announce Grand Theft Auto VI, the developers tried to fill the void with the GTA Trilogy: Definitive Edition released on November 11, 2021.

-Instead of basic remasters with slightly updated graphics, Rockstar has given GTA III, GTA: Vice City, and GTA: San Andreas full visual makeovers, and updated the gameplay and mechanics to be more attuned to the modern-day games.
+Instead of basic remasters with slightly updated graphics, Rockstar gave GTA III, GTA: Vice City, and GTA: San Andreas full visual makeovers, and updated the gameplay and mechanics to be more attuned to the modern-day games.

 That just about covers all the games in the GTA series listed in chronological order from first to most recent.

-For more on GTA, check out how to find GTA Online’s Phantom Car Halloween event.
+For more on GTA, check out our other guides: